Top 10 Bottled Water to Drink

 It must be in the water — at least that’s one theory for Sardinia’s unusually high concentration of centenarians.
 The Italian island has long been known for its healthy, happy residents, most of whom were raised on the mineral-rich water bubbling just beneath the surface.

-While a trip to Sardinia is out of the question for many, you can discover the restorative powers of its springs at home with Acqua Smeraldina.
+Discover the restorative powers of its springs at home with Acqua Smeraldina.
 Bottled at the source at Monte di Deu (the “Mountain of God”), Smeraldina’s artesian water is naturally filtered through subterranean granite rock, which imparts it with health-boosting trace elements and a light, refreshing taste.

 Revered by the ancient Gauls and enjoyed by kings, the waters of Saint-Galmier have long been recognized for their restorative properties.
 However, it took an enterprising silk salesman named Auguste Badoit to share the spring water of this tiny French town with the world.